notwa/lips/NOTES.md

 the `:check` method
-asserts that a token exists and is of a given type (`tt`). it will defer to the `:lookup` method if the token type mismatches, which isn't guaranteed to help.
+asserts that a token exists and is of a given type (`tt`).

-preprocessing is split into three passes:
+preprocessing is split into two passes:

 ### pass 1

-resolves variables by substitution, parses expressions, and collects relative labels.
+resolves variables by substitution, parses and evaluates expressions, and collects relative labels.

 this pass starts by creating a new, empty table of statements to fill.